Doing Business in Brazil

 The ranking of credits in case of liquidation is set forth by Article 83 of the Bankruptcy Law, as amended from time to time as follows:

-(i) labor credits limited to 150 (one hundred and fifty) minimum wages per creditor and credits arising out of labor accidents,
+(I) labor credits limited to 150 (one hundred and fifty) minimum wages per creditor and credits arising out of labor accidents,

-(ii) credits secured with a “right in rem” up to the amount of the collateral;
+(II) credits secured with a “right in rem” up to the amount of the collateral.

-(iii) fiscal credits, regardless of their nature and time of constitution, except for the post-petition credits (“extraconcursais”) and tax fines;
+(III) fiscal credits, regardless of their nature and time of constitution, except for the post-petition credits (“extraconcursais”) and tax fines.

-(v) contractual fines and pecuniary penalties due to violation of criminal or administrative laws, including the tax fines;
+(V) contractual fines and pecuniary penalties due to violation of criminal or administrative laws, including the tax fines.

-(vi) subordinated credits; and
+(VI) subordinated credits; and

-(vii) interest due after the declaration of the bankruptcy, in accordance with the provision of article 124 of the Bankruptcy Law.
+(VII) interest due after the declaration of the bankruptcy, in accordance with the provision of Article 124 of the Bankruptcy Law.

 Upon termination of the lease agreement, whether on expiry or otherwise, the foreign lessor may: (i) repossess the aircraft with the cooperation of lessee, or in the absence of such cooperation, by means of appropriate court action; (ii) deregister the aircraft from the RAB in accordance with the provisions of Article 75, of Law 7.565 of December 19, 1986; and (iii) export the aircraft out of Brazil.
 The approval of the customs authorities and ANAC is required in connection with the exportation of the aircraft out of Brazil.

 As of March 1, 2012, the Convention on International Interests in Mobile Equipment (the “Cape Town Convention”) and the Protocol thereto on Matters Specific to Aircraft Equipment (the “Aircraft Protocol”) has been in effect in Brazil.
 Nevertheless, for local matters, the Cape Town Convention and the Aircraft Protocol are effective from May 16, 2013, pursuant to Decree No. 8008, dated as of May 15, 2013.
-The Aircraft Protocol has been fully implemented as of March 21, 2014 pursuant to the ANAC’s Resolution 309 (“Resolution”), dated as of March 18, 2014, and, as the designated authorizing point of entry for the purposes of registration with the International Registry, the RAB has issued internal regulation contemplating such mechanics allowing for the registration of interests over aircraft and engines registered in Brazil with the International Registry.
+The Aircraft Protocol has been fully implemented as of March 21, 2014 pursuant to the ANAC’s Resolution 309 (“ANAC Resolution 309”), dated as of March 18, 2014, and, as the designated authorizing point of entry for the purposes of registration with the International Registry, the RAB has issued internal regulation contemplating such mechanics allowing for the registration of interests over aircraft and engines registered in Brazil with the International Registry.

 Article 303 of the BAC, provides that an aircraft may be detained by aeronautical authorities, customs authorities or the federal police in the following cases:

-(ii) if, going through the Brazilian air space, an Aircraft violates the obligation of landing at an international airport;
+(II) if, going through the Brazilian air space, an Aircraft violates the obligation of landing at an international airport.

-(iii) to examine an aircraft’s certificates or other essential documents;
+(III) to examine an aircraft’s certificates or other essential documents.

-(iv) to inspect its load, in case of legal restriction, such as dangerous substances for public security;
+(IV) to inspect its load, in case of legal restriction, such as dangerous substances for public security.

-(v) to verify any illegality.
+(V) to verify any illegality.

-Furthermore, in accordance with the provisions of Articles 305 and 306 of the BAC, an aircraft can be also interdicted (“interdição”) by the aeronautical authority which prevents it from flying, but allows it to operate only if required for purposes of maintenance.
+Furthermore, in accordance with the provisions of Articles 305 and 306 of the BAC, an aircraft can be also interdicted (“interdição”) by the aeronautical authority which prevents it from flying but allows it to operate only if required for purposes of maintenance.
 The interdiction can happen in the following situations:

-(i) When an aircraft violates rules with respect to its use;
+(I) When an aircraft violates rules with respect to its use;

-(ii) During the investigation of an accident in which an aircraft is involved.
+(II) During the investigation of an accident in which an aircraft is involved.

 Moreover, Article 308 of the Brazilian Aeronautical Code provides for the seizure of an aircraft in order to grant efficacy to the above mentioned detention or interdiction, which means that if the owner or operator of a detained or interdicted aircraft fails to obey the order, such aircraft shall be seized by the competent authority, until its demands are complied with.